Takumon/nuxt-graphpack-sample/README.md

 npm run dev
 ```

-* Finaly, You can access htttp:localhost:3000 from the browser!
+* Finally, You can access htttp:localhost:3000 from the browser!